infsup

 2026-05-31

-We completed a full Lean 4 formalization of Doty et al.’s Theorem 3.1 β€” the existence of a time- and state-optimal stable population protocol for exact majority.
-The formalization covers all three claims: $O(\log n)$ states, stable correctness, and $O(\log n)$ stabilization time with high probability.
-Zero sorry, zero custom axioms, 3,500+ build targets passing.
+We present a Lean 4 formalization of Doty et al.’s Theorem 3.1 β€” the existence of a time- and state-optimal stable population protocol for exact majority.
+Two of the three claims are machine-checked: $O(\log n)$ states and stable correctness, with zero sorry and zero custom axioms across 3,500+ build targets.
+The third claim β€” the $O(\log n)$ stabilization-time bound β€” is not yet established; see the correction note below.

 What Was Proved